Second-Tier VA Loan Entitlement

 Understanding VA Loan Entitlement Following Foreclosure or Bankruptcy

 With bankruptcy, foreclosure, and short sales, it is important to keep in mind that many lenders require a waiting period before a person can apply for another mortgage.
-However, for someone that previously used their VA entitlement, there is another thing to consider.
+However, for someone who previously used their VA entitlement, there is another thing to consider.

 If a home is foreclosed, or the home is disposed of through a short sale, part of the veteran’s eligibility will be used up.
 This means that the veteran and their lender will need to determine how much eligibility is remaining.

 Suppose a veteran originally qualified for a $190,000 loan and the loan was foreclosed.
-Using the VA calculation that 25% of the loan is guaranteed, $190,000 x 25% = $47,500.
+Using the VA calculation, the VA will guarantee 25 percent of the loan is guaranteed, $190,000 x 25% = $47,500.
 Thus, $47,500 of entitlement you’ve already used up in the first loan.

 Since we previously determined that veterans have a total entitlement of $127,600 that would mean that $127,600 – $47,500 = $80,100.
 The veteran still has $80,100 of additional entitlement available.